jswu18/gvi-gaussian-process/README.md

 )
 ```

-We now instantiate a custom mean function, which will constructed with our neural network:
+We now instantiate a custom mean function, which will be constructed with our neural network:
 ```python
 from src.means import CustomMean